AdobeDocs/ffs-lightroom-API/src/pages/guides/get-status/index.md

   - 'https://github.com/archyposada'
 hideBreadcrumbNav: true
 ---
-# Get status and results
+# Get task status and results

 Use the Job ID with the `href` link that's returned in the response to poll for the status of a Lightroom API job.